Programmatic Access to Linux VMs

 6. Press the Score button

-7. If the script commpletes with success then the VM is configured correctly, otherwise review the setup and the Troubleshooting section.
+7. If the script completes with success then the VM is configured correctly, otherwise review the setup and the Troubleshooting section.

 Troubleshooting